tc39/proposal-atomics-wait-async/PROPOSAL.md

 ## Performance and optimizations

-### Synchronous resolution (rejected)
+### Synchronous resolution (rejected, then accepted)

 For performance reasons it might appear that it is desirable to "resolve the promise synchronously" if possible.
-Leaving aside what that would mean for a minute, this was explored and the committee decided it did not like the complexity of it.
-Additionally, it's easy enough to handle manually when it is necessary.
-See SYNC-RESOLVE.md for a writeup of the details around this idea.
+Leaving aside what that would mean for a minute, this was explored and the committee decided it did not like the complexity of it initially out of concern for "zalgo", i.e. that APIs that return promises ought to always return promises.
+This API was subsequently revised to instead always return an object that would signal if the resolution was synchronous or asynchronous.
+See SYNC-RESOLVE.md for a historical writeup of the details around this idea.